 That being said, if you have no reviews, or are staring at two reviews with a 3.5 Amazon rating, you likely don’t believe me.
 Only the ice-water of harsh experience convinced me otherwise.

-There are three primary methods of getting reviews:
+I’ll dive into detail on the three primary methods of getting reviews:

 - Review services which distribute review copies of your book to their readers